RavimalRanathunga/MediBox/README.md

-Here’s a README.md tailored for your MediBox project, including instructions for cloning, installing Node-RED, and importing flows.json.
-You can copy and use this directly in your repo.

----

 # MediBox

 MediBox is a smart medication box system created using an ESP32 microcontroller, integrated with a Node-RED dashboard for visualization and control.